copilot-emacs/copilot.el/README.md

 M-x copilot-chat-send-region
 ```

+For anything longer than a quick question, `copilot-chat-compose` (`C-c C-e` in the chat buffer) pops a dedicated writable buffer where you can draft a multi-line, multi-paragraph message with the usual editing and yank commands, then send it with `C-c C-c` or cancel with `C-c C-k`.
+It sends the same way `copilot-chat` does: as a new conversation when none exists yet, or as a follow-up turn otherwise. `copilot-chat-display` (`C-c C-d`) just shows the existing chat buffer without sending anything.

 There are also one-shot task commands that send the active region (or the function at point when no region is active) with a canned prompt, so you don't have to type anything; the answer streams into the chat buffer as usual:

 - `copilot-chat-review` — review the code for bugs, risks, and improvements